saucelabs/sauce-docs/docs/error-reporting/platform-integrations/coresnap/integrating.md

 On FreeBSD, copy `/opt/backtrace/etc/coresnap/coresnap.conf.sample` to `/opt/backtrace/etc/coresnap/coresnap.conf` instead.

-Note that installing Coresnap does not create the paths `/usr/local/etc/coresnap/coresnap.conf` or `/etc/coresnap/coresnap.conf` - If they do not exist, you can create them manually.
+Installing Coresnap does not create the paths `/usr/local/etc/coresnap/coresnap.conf` or `/etc/coresnap/coresnap.conf` - If they do not exist, you can create them manually.

 ### Start and Test Coresnap